 For a high-bandwidth, low-latency workflow, considerations need to be made for the innumerable connection points between client and server.
 Fortunately, project files themselves are relatively small, and working with proxies rather than source media can greatly lighten the load and often make it possible to still edit in place, even when working from a remote location.

-Networking involves opening ports on systems for communication, and widening this network to include access over the internet obviously calls security into consideration.
+Networking involves opening ports on systems for communication, and widening this network to include access over the internet obviously calls security into consideration (SNS VPN does not expose the entire local network as a standard VPN server might).

 Gaining secure access to your local (in-house) network resources from a remote location typically requires employment of one of the following methods: